abstractfactory/openmetadata/README.md

 Creator of Open Metadata
 ```

-Head over to the /samples directory for more examples.
+Head over to [/samples](https://github.com/abstractfactory/openmetadata/tree/master/samples) for more examples.

 Open Metadata is there for you when: